Pjt727/theater-codenames/readme.md

 # Codenames
 Replicates the board game codenames.
 Their official online website is at https://codenames.game.
-This project is meant to be played with people who are already in communicated and is thus much less structured and closer to the experience of playing the board game.
+This project is meant to be played with people who are already in communication and is thus much less structured and closer to the experience of playing the board game.

 ## Features